tech-engine/goscrapy/README.md

 ```sh
 go install github.com/tech-engine/goscrapy@latest
 ```
-Note: This command will install the **GoScrapy** CLI tool on your computer, eliminating the need to run it again for future project creations.
+Note: You will only need to run the above command the very first time.

 ### 3. Verify Installation
-To verify a successful installation, check the version of **GoScrapy** using the following command:
+To verify your installation, check your version **GoScrapy** version using the following command:

 ```sh
 goscrapy -v
 ```
-### 4. Creating a New Project
+### 4. Create a New Project
-Create a new project using **GoScrapy** by following below steps:
+Create a new **GoScrapy** project using the following command:

 ```sh
 goscrapy startproject <project_name>
 ```
-Replace <project_name> with your chosen project name.
+Replace <project_name> with your project name.
 For example:

 ```sh
 goscrapy startproject scrapethissite